9 pm. A college campus in the Midwest. Rob sits down to study. His inner monologue:

 RescueTime.
 RescueTime is a paid service that allows you track how much time you spend on certain websites and even how long you use certain apps on your computer.
 You simply create an account with RescueTime, install the RescueTime program on your computer, and RescueTime takes care of the rest.
 At the end of each week, RescueTime will send you an email report that gives you a breakdown of how and where you spent your time while sitting (or standing!) at your computer.
 It also has some other nifty features like the ability to block distracting websites and create goals for how you want to spend your time online.

 Time Tracker.
-Time Tracker is a free browser extension for both Firefox and Chrome browsers.
+Time Tracker is a free browser extension for Chrome.
 Pretty simple.

 Quit Screwing Around Online Method 1: Block Time-Wasting Sites Entirely (AKA The Nuclear Option)